sonyjtp/rag-based-assistant/README.md

-# 🤖 RAG-Based AI Assistant - AAIDC Project
+# 🤖 RAG-Based AI Assistant

 > A production-ready Retrieval-Augmented Generation (RAG) chatbot that answers questions exclusively from a set of custom documents using LangChain, ChromaDB, and multiple LLM providers.